deyuanli8/deyuanli8.github.io/README.md

-# deyuanli8.github.io
+# Discrepancy Solver
+This website is currently a work in progress created by Deyuan Li under the guidance of Professor Spielman.
 GPT4 was used to help generate parts of the website code.